Car Insurance in San Diego

 - Interstate 8 ("the 8") runs east/west into and out of downtown San Diego.

 - State Route 163 runs north/south into and out of downtown San Diego and through Balboa Park (San Diego's equivalent of Central Park and home to the world-famous San Diego Zoo).

 - Interstate 805 ("the 805") runs diagonally from northwest to southeast, linking the 5 to 163, the 15, and the 8, before meeting up with the 5 again at the Mexican border.

-Freeway signage is very conspicuous compared to other areas of the country, but if you miss your exit, don't worry.
-Just get off at the next exit and you'll almost always be able to get immediately back on the freeway going in the opposite direction.
+Freeway signs can be different from other areas of the country, but if you miss your exit, don't worry.
+Just get off at the next exit and you'll almost always be able to get back on the freeway going in the opposite direction.
 When in doubt, always remember where the ocean is and you'll know which direction you're heading.

 Other Tips for Driving in San Diego

-- For great views of downtown San Diego, Coronado Island, and the beaches, drive over the Coronado Bridge, which runs from downtown San Diego to Coronado Island.
+- For great views of downtown San Diego, Coronado Island, and the beaches, drive over the Coronado Bridge.
+It runs from downtown San Diego to Coronado Island.

-- If you have time to get out of your car and want to see the very best view in San Diego, visit Point Loma, which offers a panoramic view reaching for miles from Mexico up to the North County area.
-Take the Rosecrans St. exit from “the 5” and follow the signs to the Cabrillo National Monument ($5 parking charge).
+- If you have time to get out of your car and want to see the very best view in San Diego, visit Point Loma.
+There are panoramic views reaching for miles from Mexico up to the North County area.

-- Keep in mind that your proximity to the ocean means your car needs to be washed more frequently due to the damage the salt air can cause to your paint job.
+- You are near the ocean and your car needs to be washed more frequently due to the damage the salt air can cause to your paint job.